 Bodybuilding Versus CrossFit Criticism

-There are plenty of bodybuilders who have large social media followings who hate on CrossFit.
+There are bodybuilders who have large social media followings who hate on CrossFit.
 They argue that top CrossFitters have a leaner body because of all the metabolic conditioning they do.
 Sure, they’re muscular, but not nearly as big as bodybuilders.
 I agree.

 A YouTuber by the name of Richey transitioned from competitor bodybuilder to CrossFitter and gave his one and two year body transformation update.
 Many people assume CrossFit leads to less muscle mass in the long run because it’s so much more cardio-focused.
 Here’s what he has to share with you: